ProFormA/proformaxml/Whitepaper.md

 ```
 #### Explanations

-A combine-ref element's ``ref`` attribute points to the ``id`` attribute of the referenced combine element.
-The same way a test-ref element's ``ref`` attribute points to the ``id`` attribute of the referenced test element.
+A combine-ref element's **ref** attribute points to the **id** attribute of the referenced combine element.
+The same way a test-ref element's **ref** attribute points to the **id** attribute of the referenced test element.
 When the pointed at test exhibits sub test results, the sub-ref attribute points to one of the sub results.
 Examples are individual test cases in a unit test specification, individual violation rules in a static code sytle analyzer, individual error classes in a compilation step, etc. Since the sub-ref format or content is test-tool-specific, it is not normed in the ProFormA format.

 Both, combine-ref and test-ref elements, specifiy a weight that is multiplied to the sub result value of the pointed-at node when flowing into the accumulator function (sum, min, or max).
 When calculating the accumulated result for the pointing-from node, the score of the pointed-at node is multiplied by the weight.
 If no weight is present, the score of the pointed-to node is multiplied by 1.

-A special feature for the test-ref element are the title, description and internal-description elements.
+A special feature for the test-ref element are the **title**, **description** and **internal-description** elements.
 These override the title or descriptions of the pointed-at test element.
 This can be used especially when pointing to sub test results.
+The title should be formatted as plaintext; multiple consecutive whitespace characters might be collapsed to a single whitespace character by the LMS.

 A last important element of a child reference (test-ref or combine-ref) are so-called nullify conditions, that are described in the following section.